javatarz/mac-setup/README.md

 ```bash
 rm -f brew/Brewfile && brew bundle dump --file=brew/Brewfile
 ```

+Once you have fish setup, the function `brewfile` will do the above command for you.

 ## OSX settings (or any other plist)
 Setup the aliases